Check out the new website at WeProsperIL.org

 Unsavory businesses have targeted Black and Brown communities for decades, if not centuries.
 Predatory non-bank lenders and other businesses have pushed high interest rates, premium prices for inferior products, and confusing and onerous terms on communities struggling from years of disinvestment, racist policies, and lower pay for equal work.
-For example, across the U.S. as of 2016, Black median wealth stood at just $3,400 and Latinx median wealth came in at $6,400, compared to a median wealth of $140,000 for Whites.
+For example, according to a 2021 report from the St. Louis Federal Reserve, Black median wealth stands at just $23,000 and Latino/a median wealth at $38,000, compared to a median wealth of $184,000 for white Americans.

 Those barely getting by have paid incredible premiums whenever their paycheck just isn’t enough to make it another few days.
 It is no coincidence these communities are also banking deserts populated by alternative financial service providers.
 WeProsper is one of many groups working to change the status quo of disinvestment.

 Our three organizations have worked together for months to pass and protect Illinois’s new Predatory Loan Prevention Act (PLPA), which caps interest rates on personal loans at 36% and protects Illinoisans from getting trapped in a cycle of debt by a predatory lender.

 “Woodstock is invested in the long-term financial stability of communities and families,” said Brent Adams, Senior Vice President.
 “The passage of the PLPA was just the beginning of a new chapter in our work — a chapter during which we proactively connect with folks who previously turned to predatory lenders.”